The Light in the Forest (film): Plot

 In 1764 Pennsylvania, a young white boy raised by Native Americans and given the name True-son, is forced to return to white society following the signing of a peace treaty.

-True-son, Johnny was his birth name, not wanting to leave his adoptive Indian family, tries to kill himself by eating a poisonous plant on the march back to his white family.
-Del/Fess Parker, stops him.
+True-son (whose birth name was Johnny) not wanting to leave his adoptive Indian family, tries to kill himself by eating a poisonous plant on the march back to his white family.
+Del (Fess Parker) stops him.

-True-son’s Indian cousin joins him on the way to bring him gifts and messages from his Indian father.

-After True-son/Johnny’s Indian cousin goes as far as he is allowed to go, Johnny’s biological father comes to take him home.
-Del goes along to help, due to Johnny’s resistance.
+True-son's Indian cousin joins him on the way to bring him gifts and messages from his Indian father.
+After True-son/Johnny's Indian cousin goes as far as he is allowed to go, Johnny's biological father comes to take him home.
+Del goes along to help, due to Johnny's resistance.

 He struggles to adjust to his white family and the towns people.
-One man in particular, Wilsey Owen’s, his uncle, makes it especially hard for Johnny, and treats him like a “dirty Indian”.
+One man in particular, his uncle Wilsey Owens, makes it especially hard for Johnny, and treats him like a "dirty Indian".

-A girl in the employ of the Wilsey Owen’s family, Shenandoe, was orphaned when her whole family was killed/scalped by the Indians.
-She is obviously afraid of Indians and Johnny.
-But soon comes to realize they have many things in common and learns to love Johnny.
-Wilsey, his uncle, is jealous of Johnny and Shenandoe’s affection for each other as he has eyes for her himself.
+A girl in the employ of the Wilsey Owen's family, Shenandoe, was orphaned when her whole family was killed/scalped by the Indians.
+She is obviously afraid of Native Americans and Johnny, but soon comes to realize they have many things in common and learns to love Johnny.
+Wilsey is jealous of Johnny and Shenandoe's affection for each other as he has eyes for her himself.